 Is it the New Forest or Little Italy?
-Ray's Italian Kitchen in Milford-on-Sea is bringing a bit of Med living to the south coast.
-We sent Robyn to check it out.
+Ray's Italian Kitchen in brings a bit of Med living to the south coast.

 Ray’s Italian Kitchen opened its doors in December of 2018 under the experienced hand of local restaurateur Stacey Crouch.
 Stacey has run and worked in a number of food establishments around the area, making her well ingrained in the New Forest food scene.
 Plus as a trained chef, she oversees the daily running while also working the kitchen herself.
 She named the spot for her dad (awww!) and it specialises in small plates, giant sharing charcuterie boards and Italian classics.